 One of the main problems with other tennis bags is the lack of venting for wet items.
 This causes the smell of sweat to permeate inside the whole bag, leaving the rest of your gear smelling bad for an extended period of time.

-The Axiom 9-Pack Tennis Racquet Bag fixes this by providing a top compartment that is separated from the rest of the bag and is equipped with vents that allow moisture and odor to escape from the bag.
+The Axiom 9-Pack and Axiom 12-Pack Tennis Racquet Bag fixes this by providing a top compartment that is separated from the rest of the bag and is equipped with vents that allow moisture and odor to escape from the bag.
 This compartment is best used for sweaty clothes, wet towels, dirty shoes, or any other item that may have unwanted odor.